kashyapravichandran/branch-prediction/README.md

 ## Usage

 There is a makefile attached to the repository.
-On a linus machine a simple make command would create the executable that can be accessed from the terminal.
+On a linux machine a simple make command would create the executable that can be accessed from the terminal.

                             - Bimodal:    ./sim.out bimodal <M> <BTB Size> <BTB Associativity> <trace file>
                                        where M represents the number of PC bits used to index the bimodal table.